Hamilton First Aid

 Fact Checked

-Poisoning in Children
+Why Poisoning Is Common in Children

-Most Common Poisons for Children
+Common Poisons Involving Children

 • Cleaning products

-• Pesticides
+• Pesticides and chemicals

 • Alcohol